xeolabs/xeometry-guide/viewerBookmarks.md

 }
 ````

-For compactness, a bookmark only saves state that differs from the defaults.
-Therefore, our bookmark only saved the
+For compactness, a bookmark only saves viewer state that differs from the defaults.
+Therefore, our bookmark only saved
-updates that we programmed, such as the camera position, the model we loaded, its rotation, and the two hidden objects.
+the updates that we programmed, such as the camera position, the model we loaded, its rotation, and the two hidden
+objects.

-We can now load the bookmark back into our viewer, or into a different viewer, to restore the scene that we
+We can now load the bookmark back into our viewer, or into a different viewer, to restore the scene that we created
-created programmatically earlier.
+programmatically earlier:

 ```javascript
 viewer.setBookmark(bookmark, function() { /* Loaded */ });